-Public Archeology Programs
+Public Archaeology Programs

-Archeologists, both here at the state office and at other programs around the state, are eager to accept volunteers to help with a variety of activities.
-In addition to our Annual Field Session in Archeology (see below), as a part of the ongoing survey and testing programs at the MHT, volunteer assistance is occasionally needed to help with fieldwork and site visits.
+Archaeologists, both here at the state office and at other programs around the state, are eager to accept volunteers to help with a variety of activities.
+In addition to our Annual Field Session in Archaeology (see below), as a part of the ongoing survey and testing programs at the MHT, volunteer assistance is occasionally needed to help with fieldwork and site visits.
 There are also workshops, symposia, and other educational programs sponsored throughout the state every year.

-Archeology Field Sessions
+Archaeology Field Sessions

-April is Archeology Month
+April is Maryland Archeology Month

 Workshops and Symposia

 The Office of Archaeology and the Archeological Society of Maryland co-sponsor two major public programs each year: the Archaeology Workshop in August/September and the Spring Symposium in April.
 The one-day-long Workshop in Archaeology features a keynote address, topical lectures, and hands-on activities related to the prehistoric, historic, and maritime archaeology of the state.
 The Spring Symposium is another day of engaging speakers, usually presenting research centered around a particular topic, method, or archaeological problem.